 We’ve been itching to play board games for kids with our family for a while, so once everyone was on board (no pun intended), we hit the ground running, seeking out what all three of our children can enjoy together.
-This list includes my family’s favorites, from classic to math board games for kids.
-After a long day, these cooperative board games help us all come together and laugh (and learn how to lose).
+This list includes my family’s favorites, from classic games to card games.
+After a long day, cooperative board games are an excellent way for us all to come together, laugh (and learn how to lose).

-But what games can you start with so your four-year-old can begin to understand board games?
-After years of one-on-one play before preschool, I have a few favorites I cannot wait for you to try.
-And since my oldest is now nine, I also have games for that age!
-These are the most fun board games for kids!
+After years of one-on-one play before preschool, I have a few favorites I can’t wait for you to try.
+And since my oldest is now eleven, I also have games for that age.

 Related: Have multiple ages and interests?
 I have a toy gift guide for every age and stage.